 - Ongoing muscular pain exhibited during repeated examinations;

 - Positive test for Epstein-Barr virus;

 - Abnormal sleep studies.

 CFS can be a difficult disease to document clinically.
 The medical tests and laboratory results do not always reflect the degree of the illness.
 Therefore, it is important to understand that the insurance company will not approve a disability claim based on the description of symptoms alone, though how symptoms affect your daily life is considered in the decision in your claim.

 Hire a Long Term Disability Attorney to Help With Your Claim

 Working with an experienced disability attorney will give you the best chance of getting the benefits you deserve for your chronic fatigue syndrome.
 Even if you have been denied benefits, that does not mean your fight is over.
 Many people are denied benefits the first time they apply.
 You have the right to file an appeal and try to get more information that may help your case.
 Getting expert help is often the difference between being denied and being approved for benefits.

-The Ortiz Law Firm has successfully represented people in disability cases across the United States.
-If you would like to talk to an experienced disability lawyer about your chronic fatigue syndrome and its impact on your ability to work, call us at (888) 321-8131.
-We would be happy to evaluate your case and to discuss how to help you through the appeal process.
+While the process may be intimidating, a skilled disability attorney will be able to guide you through with ease.
+There are no upfront costs or fees – you do not pay any fees unless your claim is successful.
+The Ortiz Law Firm has a track record of successfully representing clients in disability cases nationwide.
+If you would like to consult with an experienced disability lawyer about your chronic fatigue syndrome and its impact on your work capacity, call us at (888) 321-8131.
+We will evaluate your claim and discuss how we can help you through the appeal process.